© Crown copyright 2019

 - advise you are no longer an intermediary

 by scrolling through the screens when using the reporting template.

-In both examples, Intermediary 1 must provide HMRC details of all workers and their payments where they didn’t operate PAYE.
-They must include a reason why they or whoever has a contract with the worker didn’t operate PAYE.
+In both examples, Intermediary 1 must provide HMRC details of all workers and their payments where they did not operate PAYE.
+They must include a reason why they or whoever has a contract with the worker did not operate PAYE.